pytest-dev/pytest/doc/en/how-to/assert.rst

 idiomatic python constructs without boilerplate code while not losing introspection information.

-However, if you specify a message with the assertion like this:
+If a message is specified with the assertion like this:

 .. code-block:: python

     assert a % 2 == 0, "value was odd, should be even"

-then no assertion introspection takes places at all and the message will be simply shown in the traceback.
+it is printed alongside the assertion introspection in the traceback.

 See :ref:`assert-details` for more information on assertion introspection.